Confessions of a Lash-a-holic #2

 Avoid facials immediately before and immediately after your lash appt.

 Please avoid spray tans immediately before or immediately after your lash appt.
+The tan solution will stick your lashes together if you don't wear goggles and you'll need to shower the tan off too.

 No to this too...Professionally applied make-up.
-If you are doing this just remember, you'll need to remove it with a clash cleanser if you want to keep your lashes looking tip top
+If you are doing this just remember, you'll need to remove it with a clash cleanser if you want to keep your lashes looking tip top.

-No oils, no facedown sleeping, no touching your lashes please.
+So basically that's.. no oils, no facedown sleeping, no touching your lashes please.

 If you find you've lost a few lashes, they are suddenly uneven, unsymmetrical 'wonky' or gappy, you may need to book in with me again.
 Unfortunately I cannot offer a refund or a free fill if you have been involved in any of the above.